 Q: What can be done if a guardianship is challenged because a named guardian lives out of the state or county?

-A: Parents of minors and aging individuals can name a local person to serve alternately as co-guardian with a named guardian who lives outside the jurisdiction of the local courts.
+A: Parents of minors and aged individuals can name a local person to serve alternately as co-guardian with a named guardian who lives outside the jurisdiction of the local courts.
 If there are no local relatives, friends or support persons who qualify, the alternate co-guardian can be a local attorney.